TotallyRandomGus/personal_benchmark/README.md

   - file: put the relative path to your world file
   - maximum-duration: the maximum duration of an evaluation.
 Set it not too big to avoid long evaluation of broken controllers.
   - metric: should be one of "percent", "time-speed", "time-duration" or "distance".
 It depends on how the perfomance is evaluated.
   - dockerCompose: it is a special path used by the integrated IDE and GitHub actions to locate the default controller.
-Change "edit_me" to the name of your default controller.
+Change "edit_me" to the name of your main controller.
 - Replace the files of the [preview folder](/preview) with an example animation of your benchmark (keep the same file names)

 ### Webots files